BMW X4 review - Reliability and safety

-There’s a high standard of safety equipment across the range, but the X4’s reliability is yet to be proven
+The X4 includes a high standard of safety equipment across the range, although feedback from BMW owners could be better

-The optional Dynamic Safety system makes pre-emptive safety measures such as tightening the seatbelts if it determines that a crash is imminent, and can apply the brakes if an accident occurs.
-Euro NCAP is yet to test the BMW X4, and it’s more likely that the X3 will be tested first.
-In fact, the likeliest outcome is that the X4 will be covered by the X3’s score, as it’s essentially a body variation of that model like an estate compared to a hatchback.
+The optional Dynamic Safety system adds pre-emptive safety measures such as tightening the seatbelts if it determines that a crash is imminent, and can apply the brakes if an accident occurs.
+Euro NCAP produced an assessment of both the X3 and X4 in 2017, awarding both its maximum five-star rating.

 In this review

-- 6Reliability and Safety - currently readingThere’s a high standard of safety equipment across the range, but the X4’s reliability is yet to be proven
+- 6Reliability and Safety - currently readingThe X4 includes a high standard of safety equipment across the range, although feedback from BMW owners could be better

 - 7Used and nearly newA full used buyer’s guide on the BMW X4 covering the X4 Mk1 (2014-2018)